-Point: All energy shall be delivered to the ERCOT transmission system (the "Delivery Point").
-BPE shall pay for all costs and charges including, but not limited to, congestion costs and transmission and distribution line losses imposed on or associated with the delivery of energy from the Delivery Point to the meters of Retail Customers.
+Point: All Energy shall be delivered to the ERCOT transmission system (the "Delivery Point").
+BPE shall pay for all costs and charges including, but not limited to, congestion costs and transmission and distribution line losses imposed on or associated with the delivery of Energy from the Delivery Point to the meters of Retail Customers.

 Contract

-Price: BPE shall pay EPMI $55.00 per MWh for energy delivered pursuant to the All-Requirements Electric Energy Service (the “Contract Price”).
+Price: BPE shall pay EPMI $54.50 per MWh for Energy delivered pursuant to the All-Requirements Electric Energy and $0.50 per REC (together the “Contract Price”).

 Pass-

-Throughs: In addition to the Contract Price, BPE shall pay for Pass-Throughs.
-"Pass-Throughs" shall mean all other applicable ERCOT fees and charges not covered under EPMI's All-Requirements Electric Energy Service that are attributable to Retail Customer’s Actual Metered Load, and applicable taxes.
-Pass-Throughs shall be charged through without mark-up and separately itemized on EPMI's invoices.
+Throughs: In addition to the Contract Price, BPE shall pay directly or promptly reimburse EPMI for Pass-Throughs.
+"Pass-Throughs" shall mean all applicable ERCOT fees and charges attributable to Retail Customer’s Actual Load and not specifically covered under EPMI's All-Requirements Electric Energy (specifically responsive reserves, non-spinning reserves, and regulation up and down reserves), and any and all applicable taxes (consistent with the provisions of the “Governmental Changes” Section of the Master Agreement.
+Pass-Throughs shall be charged by EPMI to BPE without mark-up and shall be separately itemized on EPMI's invoices.

 Period of

-Delivery: The "Period of Delivery" shall be July 1, 2001 through December 31, 2002; provided, however, that if Green Mountain acquires Retail Customers whose initial service date is in June 2001, EPMI shall provide All-Requirements Electric Energy Service and RECs with respect to such Retail Customers, and shall charge BPE: (i) the ERCOT Balancing Energy 15-minute settlement interval market clearing price plus ten cents ($0.10) per MWh for all energy; and (ii) EPMI’s actual cost for Ancillary Services, Pass-Throughs and RECs.
+Delivery: The "Period of Delivery" shall be July 1, 2001 through December 31, 2002; provided, however, that if Green Mountain acquires Retail Customers whose initial service date is in June 2001, EPMI shall provide All-Requirements Electric Energy and RECs with respect to such Retail Customers, and shall charge BPE: (i) the ERCOT 15-minute settlement interval Balancing Energy Service-Up Market Clearing Price for Energy plus ten cents ($0.10) per MWh for all Energy; and (ii) EPMI’s actual cost for Ancillary Services, Pass-Throughs and RECs.

 Forecasting,

-Settlement: The actual quantities of energy consumed by Retail Customers shall be metered or estimated, reported, invoiced and subsequently adjusted to reflect actual use data in accordance with ERCOT protocols.
-The aggregate price BPE shall pay EPMI is based upon BPE’s actual metered load quantities, as settled by the ERCOT ISO in MWh (“Actual Load”), and how it relates to the hourly load profile quantity (expressed in MWh) included in Appendix A, attached hereto and incorporated herein by reference (“Contract Load Profile”).
-The Contract Load Profile quantity for each of the four 15-minute intervals within that particular hour (“Settlement Intervals”) shall each be 25% of the Contract Load Profile quantity for a particular hour.
+Settlement: The actual quantities of Energy consumed by Retail Customers shall be metered or estimated, reported, invoiced and subsequently adjusted to reflect actual use data in accordance with ERCOT Protocols.
+For purposes of this Agreement, “ERCOT Protocols” shall mean the Protocols duly adopted by ERCOT, including any attachments or exhibits referenced thereby, as amended from time to time, containing the scheduling, operating, planning, reliability, and settlement (including customer registration) policies, rules, guidelines, procedures, standards, and criteria of ERCOT.
+BPE shall pay EPMI based upon BPE’s actual metered load quantities grossed up for transmission and distribution losses, as settled by the ERCOT ISO in MWh (“Actual Load”), and in relation to the hourly load profile quantity (expressed in MWh) included in Appendix A, attached hereto and incorporated herein by reference (“Contract Load Profile”).
+The Contract Load Profile quantity for each of the four 15-minute intervals within any particular hour (“Settlement Intervals”) shall each be 25% of the Contract Load Profile quantity for that particular hour.

-In each Settlement Interval, if BPE’s Actual Load is (i) equal to or greater than 95% of the Contract Load Profile, and (ii) less than or equal to 105% of the Contract Load Profile, then the price BPE shall pay EPMI shall be the Contract Price of Actual Load.
+In each Settlement Interval, if BPE’s Actual Load is (i) equal to or greater than 95% of the Contract Load Profile, and (ii) less than or equal to 105% of the Contract Load Profile, then the price BPE shall pay EPMI shall be the Contract Price multiplied by the Actual Load.

 In each Settlement Interval, if BPE’s Actual Load is less than 95% of the Contract Load Profile, then the price BPE shall pay EPMI shall be equal to: (i) the Contract Price multiplied by 95% of the Contract Load Profile, less (ii) the Energy Refund.
-BPE shall retain the RECs corresponding to the MWhs of energy equal to the positive difference between 95% of the Contract Load Profile and the Actual Load.
+The "Energy Refund" shall equal: (i) the positive difference between 95% of the Contract Load Profile and the Actual Load, multiplied by (ii) the Balancing Energy Service-Up Market Clearing Price for Energy in $ per MWh (“MCPE”).